Coronavirus service update

 The council are willing to consider issuing a Body of Persons Approval (BOPA) exemption to amateur productions taking place within the Bracknell Forest area, as an alternative to individual licensing and exemptions, so long as no child will require absence from school to participate.

 A Bracknell Forest BOPA is issued per performance under condition the production conforms fully to the child performance legislation, with the exception of the need to acquire individual performance licences.
 It covers all children taking part regardless of where they live.
-Further information on a Bracknell Forest BOPA can be found in our BOPA Guidance for Applicants document.
+See more information on our Body of Persons Approval page.

 Before issuing either a performance licence or BOPA exemption, we must be satisfied the arrangements for the supervision and safeguarding of the child(ren) are appropriate and conform to both legislation and safeguarding best practices and that the disruption to a child's education is kept to a minimum.